shuozhixu/Modelling_2024/README.md

 For CoCrNi, [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) built all atomistc structures, and so we directly used them.
 For Ni, however, we need to build the atomistic structure ourselves.
 The first step is to install [Atomsk](https://atomsk.univ-lille.fr).

-Run the atomsk script, `atomsk_Ni.sh`, which can be found in `CoCrNi/ni/` in this GitHub repository, to build a Ni structure named `data.Ni`.
+Run the atomsk script, `atomsk_Ni.sh`, which can be found in `CoCrNi/ni/` in this GitHub repository, to build a Ni structure named `data.Ni`, by

+	sh atomsk_Ni.sh

 Then use the data file and the same potential file to calculate its lattice parameters and elastic constants at 0 K and 300 K. Also calculate its GSFE at 0 K.